HDLahlou/robotics_final_project/README.md

 ## How to Run LASER

 (change if needed) We have intialized [] as the starting cell and [] as the goal cell.
-The goal of this robot is to approach the light from behind (this can be done by placing a wall behind the light, or placing the light somewhere so that the robot can turn aroun
+The goal cell is set equal to the maze cell of the player's odom pose

 These can be changed in (code location).